gardegu/LAB42_RTX_control/README.md

 ![The UMI-RTX robotic arm](Media/UMI-RTX-photo.png)

 This repository provides tools to set up a ROS 2 interface for controlling the UMI-RTX robotic arm.
+The mission of this project is to make the arm detect a target (we chose a banana plush) via computer vision and then move to grab it and lift it.
 The different nodes of the ROS architecture correspond to:
 * inverse kinematics
 * arm control